awsdocs/aws-cloudformation-user-guide/doc_source/registry-private.md

    $ cfn submit --dry-run
    ```

-1. Register your hook by using the CloudFormation CLI `cfn submitWhen activating a resource, you can specify` operation\.
+1. Register your hook by using the CloudFormation CLI `cfn submit`\.

    ```
    cfn submit --set-default